-As a fellow Londoner, I know life here can often feel as if it's lived on autopilot.
-It's easy to lose track of ourselves amid the churn of juggling finances, social media and the work/life balance, and managing that churn can be draining.
-Therapy enables you to step back from those distractions: we focus on what's going on for you, and on finding what feels like the right way forward for you.
-It brings you back to yourself.
+As a fellow Londoner, I know that life here can often be really tough, and that it's easy to lose track of ourselves when London feels like a dehumanising and disempowering environment.
+Therapy allows you space to step back from the distractions of city life: to focus just on what's going on for you, and on finding what feels like the right way forward for you.

 Put simply, therapy is a place for you to talk: at your pace, in your style, without anyone judging you or telling you what to do.
 Talking can be surprisingly powerful - it can show us patterns in our ways of thinking, feeling and being that we'd never noticed before.
 Once things can be seen more clearly, it becomes more possible to change them.
 Therapy opens the possibility of living a life that fits you better.